 The COVID-19 disaster payment is emergency relief.
 It is available if you:

 - Live or work in an area that is subject to a state or territory public health order that imposes restriction on movement and is declared a Commonwealth COVID-19 hotspot, or

-- Have visited an area that is a Commonwealth COVID-19 hotspot and you are subsequently subject to a restricted movement order when you return to other parts of New South Wales or interstate.
+- Have visited an area that is a Commonwealth COVID-19 hotspot and you are subsequently subject to a restricted movement order when you return.

 - Are an Australian citizen, permanent resident or temporary visa holder who has the right to work in Australia, and